phyphox/phyphox-arduino/README.md

 | Everything | setXMLAttribute(char*)   | Custom property e.g. setXMLAttribute("lineWidth=\"3\"")           |

 If for some reason the app shows you an error in form of "ERROR FOUND: ERR_X", with different values for X, this could be the reason:
-* ERR_01: The input was too long
+* ERR_01: The input was too long.
-* ERR_02: The value exceeds the upper limit
+* ERR_02: The value exceeds the upper limit.
-* ERR_03: The input was not a 6-digit hexadecimal code
+* ERR_03: The input was not a 6-digit hexadecimal code.
-* ERR_04: The input does not match with a valid value
+* ERR_04: The input does not match with a valid value.
+* ERR_05: The layout must be auto, extend or fixed.

 If you realize that the microcontroller is continiously rebooting, you maybe added too many elements.